-The fuel types represented vary greatly throughout the area.
-The flat areas contain mostly annual grass which transitions to oaks, manzanita, and varied pine trees at the edge of the city limits to the East.
+The fuel types vary greatly throughout the area.
+The flat areas are mostly annual grass which transitions to oaks, manzanita, and varied pine trees at the eastern city limits.

 Much of the city is flat.
 As the area extends eastward into the adjoining planning area, the slope becomes more significant especially around the Feather River Drainage.